Scripter17/JREP/README.md

-                                        A list of globs to check --stdin-files, -F                     Treat STDIN as a list of files --stdin-globs, -G                     Treat STDIN as a list of globs
+                                        A list of globs to check --stdin-files, -F                     Treat STDIN as a list of files --stdin-globs, -G                     Treat STDIN as a list of globs --stdin-anti-match-strings            Treat STDIN as a list of strings to not match

   --name-regex Regex [Regex ...], -t Regex [Regex ...]